grafana/grizzly/docs/content/authentication.md

 ## Grafana Itself

-This tool interacts with Grafana via its REST API.
+Grizzly interacts with Grafana via its REST API.
 For this, you will need to establish authentication credentials.

 ```sh